mhhf/spore/README.md

 Any form on Feedback and contribution is highly wellcome.

-## Installation
+## Installation on ConsenSys testnet
-This will guide you trough a **local** development installation.
-The contract is not deployed on a global chain, yet.

 Make sure you have node v4+ installed:
 ```